East Midlands · Gujarati community

 Card machines for Gujarati businesses in Leicester

 Leicester is home to a long-established Gujarati Hindu and Gujarati Muslim business community concentrated around Belgrave Road (Golden Mile) and Melton Road.
 Largest UK Gujarati community.
-Around 37,000 Gujarati-heritage residents per the 2021 Census; broader South Asian heritage adds many more.
+Around a third of Leicester residents identified as Indian-heritage in the 2021 Census, the largest such share of any UK city, and Gujarati-heritage residents are the biggest single group within that.
+The Census does not publish a separate Gujarati count, so the Gujarati figure is indicative rather than an exact Census output.
 This guide covers the card-payment kit that fits the trades most common in the area: mithai shop, saree and ethnic clothing retailer, jewellery (asian gold), vegetarian restaurant and faith-institution donation systems.

 Community context